Women have played a vital role in the telecom industry for generations, but remain vastly underrepresented.

 Kia Painter – Executive Vice President & Chief People Office, Cox Communications

 Kia Painter is responsible for leading the development and execution of Cox’s talent strategy.
 She also focuses on driving growth in Cox’s business.
-Before assuming this role, Kia served as Senior Vice President of HR Business Partnerships.
+Before assuming this role, Painter served as Senior Vice President of HR Business Partnerships.

 Jessica Fischer – Chief Financial Officer, Charter Communications

-Jessica Fischer has served as the Chief Financial Officer of Charter Communications (Spectrum) since 2021.
+Jessica Fischer has served as the Chief Financial Officer (CFO) of Charter Communications (Spectrum) since 2021.
 She oversees accounting, finance, tax and risk management, procurement, investor relations, internet audit, corporate budgeting and planning.
 She also manages Spectrum’s equity and capital markets strategy and execution.

 Kate Johnson is Lumen’s (CenturyLink) President and CEO.
 She joined the company in 2022 and is focused on digital innovations and creating the best customer experience solutions at Lumen.

-Prior to assuming her role at Lumen, Kate held executive leadership roles at Microsoft and GE Digital, as well as other commercial and technology leadership roles at companies like Deloitte and UBS Investment Bank.
+Prior to assuming her role at Lumen, Johnson held executive leadership roles at Microsoft and GE Digital, as well as other commercial and technology leadership roles at companies like Deloitte and UBS Investment Bank.

-Kate earned her bachelor’s degree in electrical engineering from Lehigh University and her MBA from the University of Pennsylvania.
+Johnson earned her bachelor’s degree in electrical engineering from Lehigh University and her MBA from the University of Pennsylvania.

 Amy Wulfestieg – Chief Communications Officer for Brightspeed